Private Knee Surgery In Droitwich | The Droitwich Spa Hospital | Circle Health Group Skip to main content

 When this happens in your knee, you’ll usually start to notice increased pain and stiffness in the knee.
 As osteoarthritis progresses in the joint even simple things like sitting down, standing up or walking up and down stairs can become noticeably harder.
 You may eventually find yourself relying on walking aids to move around safely.

 Alternatively, your knee could be damaged by acute trauma.
-Contact sports in particular, like rugby, can often involve heavy blows to the knee at awkward angles.
+Contact sports, like rugby, can often involve heavy blows to the knee at awkward angles.
 Other sports like football or squash require rapid twists and turns on a weight-bearing leg.
 This can generate huge forces in the knee joint.
 Trauma to the knee may cause a bone fracture or damage to a ligament or meniscus within the joint.
+Again, physiotherapy and steroid / Duralane injections could help with pain relief, but a consultant may suggest an operation if this is deemed more suitable.
+Common knee surgery following sports injury are procedures such as an ACL repair or ACL reconstruction.

-If you have knee pain, whether from trauma, disease or age-related changes, assessment from an experienced Consultant can be of invaluable help.
+If you have knee pain, whether from trauma, disease, sports injury or age-related changes, assessment from an experienced consultant can be of invaluable help.

 mri-of-knee-joints